 MONA LISA, EAT YOUR HEART OUT

-And it had--in total, the home took three years to complete.
+And it had–in total, the home took three years to complete.
 In order to respect the original siting of the house (and to preserve the amazing front lawn), the kitchen and family spaces were oriented to be north-facing.
 What originally seemed like a hurdle to overcome eventually lent a space for the incredible zen-like courtyard.
 The resulting spaces, both within and without the home, are a true testament to intention (the exterior–originally thought by yours truly to be slats of wood–is actually painted Norman brick.
 The horizontal joints were impeccably raked and the vertical joints are flush).
 It’s a lesson in patience.
 The stunning stairway was ripped out once because the grain didn’t line up right.
 As they stand now, the grain flows uninterrupted–a showstopping centerpiece between floors.
 It’s apparent that time was taken to completely erase all traces of the hands that made this space.
 All tracks have been dusted over, leaving a masterpiece that simply exists, seemingly without any help from anyone.
 Though, this is not the case at all.
 At any given time, there were approximately 4-5 cooks in the kitchen with endless ideas flowing, and many times the work had to be completely scrapped and begun again.
 Architect Warren, interior designer Ann Tempest, and builder Nathan Marsala spent hours together, sketching out details and collaborating to get it just right.
 And this, it would seem, is the mark of good minds and good design.
 The brush stroke is all but invisible here.

 The brush stroke is all but invisible here